 Whether training a deep learning model or rendering a complex scene, scaling your workload over two GPUs can significantly decrease the time taken over just sticking with one.

 However, you may have noticed that only a few GPUs support multi-GPU technologies like Nvidia’s SLI or newer NVLink.
-Also, support for SLI/NVLink is also becoming more exclusive to more expensive GPUs.
+Also, support for SLI/NVLink is becoming more exclusive to more expensive GPUs.
 For context, here is a list of GPUs that support SLI/NVLink:

 |–||RTX 2070 SUPER||RTX 2080 Ti|